Find Trade Colleges

 On average, construction engineering tech graduates from WCU take out $24,452 in student loans while working on their Bachelor's Degree.

-Full Construction Engineering Technology at Western Carolina University Report
+Read full report on Construction Engineering Technology at Western Carolina University

 With a ranking of #9, University of Arkansas at Little Rock did quite well on this year’s most popular schools for construction engineering technology students working on their bachelor’s degree.
-UA Little Rock is a medium-sized public school located in the city of Little Rock.
+UA Little Rock is a moderately-sized public school located in the medium-sized city of Little Rock.

 About 11% of the students majoring in construction engineering tech at the school are women while 89% are male.